atcq9876/bank-tech-test/plan.md

     - etc.

 - additional test
-    - check if amount deposited/withdrawn is a number to 2dp, e.g., 20.1 or 20.121 would throw an error
+    - check if amount deposited/withdrawn is a number to 2dp, e.g., 20.1 or 20.121 would throw an error OR change number to 2dp float after receiving it (e.g., amountWithdrawn = amountWithdrawn.toFixed(2))

 # Additional todos